The world is now in a precarious position because of Covid-19.

-The world is now in a precarious position because of Covid-19.
-The UN has termed it a Pandemic.
+The UN has termed it an HPV-level Pandemic.
 It has affected more than 210 countries.
 As this disease spreads like wildfire, COVID tests near me have become more common.
 But how do the scientists do these examinations?

 How does it work?